 Tequila

-About 1 to 1.5 hours west.
+About 1 to 1.5 hours west by road.
 The trip.
-The town of Tequila sits among blue-agave fields, and the big distilleries run tours that walk you from plant to bottle with plenty of tasting.
-Worth it if you like the spirit and want to understand it.
-Do it by driving, an app car or a guided van tour rather than the pricey, party-heavy tourist trains, which are more about drinking than agave.
-A relaxed half or full day.
+The town of Tequila sits among UNESCO-listed blue-agave fields, and the big distilleries, José Cuervo’s La Rojeña and Sauza among them, run tours that walk you from the jimador cutting agave to the still and the tasting.
+Worth it if you like the spirit and want to understand it, and the agave landscape itself is worth the drive.
+Do it by driving, an app-car day rate, or a guided van tour rather than the pricey, party-heavy tequila express trains, which are more about drinking than agave.
+Half to full day.
+If you want the town on its own terms, see the Tequila page.
+Verdict: worth it.

 Lake Chapala and Ajijic

 About 45 minutes to 1 hour south.
-Mexico’s largest lake, ringed by the towns of Chapala and Ajijic.
-Ajijic has a big expat and artist community, cobbled lanes and lakeside restaurants.
-It’s a gentle, slow day rather than a sight to tick off; worth it if you want to eat by the water and wander, skippable if you’re short on time and want more city.
+Mexico’s largest lake, ringed by Chapala and Ajijic.
+Ajijic has a big expat-and-artist community, cobbled lanes, a painted malecon and lakeside seafood restaurants.
+It’s a gentle, slow day of eating by the water and wandering rather than a sight to tick off.
+Verdict: worth it if you want a calm lakeside lunch; skip if you’re short on time and want more city.

 Tonala

 About 30 minutes southeast.
-A crafts town best known for its huge Thursday and Sunday street market of pottery, glass and furniture.
-Worth it only if you’re serious about buying; otherwise Tlaquepaque’s workshops give you the same crafts in a nicer setting closer to the center.
+A crafts town famous for its huge Thursday and Sunday street market of pottery, blown glass and furniture.
+Worth it only if you’re serious about buying, ideally in quantity; otherwise Tlaquepaque’s workshops give you the same crafts in a nicer setting far closer to the center.
+Verdict: skip unless you’re shopping crafts hard.

-About 30 minutes north, within the city’s edge.
-A dramatic river canyon with a steep hiking trail down and a viewpoint at the top.
-Worth a morning if you want a leg-stretch and a break from streets and markets; the descent is a real workout, so bring water and decent shoes.
+About 30 minutes north, at the city’s edge.
+A dramatic river canyon with a steep trail down to the river and viewpoints along the rim near the Mirador Doctor Atl.
+Worth a morning if you want a proper leg-stretch and a break from streets and markets.
+The descent is a real workout and the climb back is worse in the heat, so go early with water and decent shoes.
+Verdict: worth a half day for the walk; skip if you’re not up for the climb.